MrtnBlck/portaal/Readme.md

 **3. Set up linked elements.**

-In the properties panel, you'll find an option to link different elements together, which will synchronize their values.
+In the properties panel there is an option to link different elements together, which will make their values synchronize.
 The parent elements will appear in the linked elements panel for the template users.

 ![linked elements](./Readme%20pictures/linkedElements.png)